 - Scooby-Doo!
 Mystery Incorporated: How the Mystery Van enters the underground tunnels in "Gates of Gloom".

 - The Simpsons:

-- In one episode Bart and Lisa miss the school bus, and Marge chases the bus around the drain system so that it stops and they can catch it.
+- In "Bye Bye Nerdie", Bart and Lisa miss the school bus, and Marge chases the bus around the drain system so that it stops and they can catch it.

-- This location's overuse in car chase scenes was made fun of in another episode, when Abe races a rival group of seniors through a similar ditch in Springfield.
+- This location's overuse in car chase scenes was made fun of in "The Old Man And The Key", when Abe races a rival group of seniors through a similar ditch in Springfield.

-- In the movie, Homer uses part of a similar ditch to get onto the dome.
+- In The Simpsons Movie, Homer uses part of a similar ditch to get onto the dome.

 - Trollhunters the riverbed in Arcadia is clearly inspired by the L.A.
 River.
 It's dry and concreted most of the time other than when there's a storm.
 Jim and Toby deciding to cut through it on their bikes as a shortcut to school set's up the plot as it's where Jim finds the Trollhunter amulet, the entrance to Trollmarket is also under one of it's bridges.

 - The Venture Brothers mostly avoided real-world locations until season six, but "The Family That Slays Together, Stays Together, Part 2" does have a scene set in the L.A.
 River.
 The Cleaner drops the Ventures off thereafter freeing them from the L.A.P.D.